Anglican Church of Rwanda

 The Anglican Church of Rwanda (Église anglicane du Rwanda; Itorero Angilikani mu Rwanda) is a province of the Anglican Communion, covering 13 dioceses in Rwanda.
-The primate of the province is Laurent Mbanda, consecrated on 10 June 2018.
+In September 2026, Manasseh Gahima was elected primate of the province.

 Official names

 The Province of the Anglican Church of Rwanda was also known by its French name, Province de L'Eglise Anglicane au Rwanda (PEAR).
 The former name of the province, Province de L'Eglise Episcopal au Rwanda, was changed by action of an extraordinary meeting of the Provincial Synod at St. Étienne, Biryogo, on November 29, 2007.
 The province changed its name once again to Anglican Church of Rwanda in a decision taken at their Synod, in September 2019.
 Archbishop Laurent Mbanda, in an official letter as vice chairman of GAFCON, explained the decision: "Removing the word ‘Province’ is a significant change.
 We are not subjects.
 Some want us to accept that it is essential to being Anglican that you are recognised by Canterbury, but we find our identity first and foremost through our Biblical and Anglican doctrinal inheritance in Christ.
 The Jerusalem Statement and Declaration of 2008 concluded ‘We can only come to the devastating conclusion that ‘we are a global Communion with a colonial structure’’.
 We seek only to be a colony of heaven!"